bsLab/jam/doc/README.md

 # Documentation

-This directory contains articels and books about JAM.
+This directory contains articles and books about JAM.